 SaaS - SaaS delivers applications to users, managed by a third-party vendor.
-SaaS applications usually work through a web browser, and don’t require downloads of installation.
+SaaS applications usually work through a web browser, and don't require downloads or installation.
 Vendors manage the technical issues, like data, servers and storage.
 It reduces the time needed to install and upgrade software on the client side.

-Schedules - Matillion ETL features a scheduler that will launch Orchestration jobs automatically at a pre-defined regular time interval.
+Schedules - Matillion ETL features a scheduler that will launch orchestration jobs automatically at a pre-defined, regular time interval.
 Schedules are set up against a project and you can have multiple schedules set up.

 Schemas - A schema defines the structure of something.
-A database schema is how data is organised and constructed (i.e. relational databases are divided into tables).
+A database schema is how data is organized and constructed (i.e. relational databases are divided into tables).
 It also describes the relationship between its entities.

 SDK - A software development kit provides the tools a developer needs to make software on a specified platform: tools, documentation, libraries, guides, code samples, etc.

-Sequences - Sequences allow users to create an automatically-iterating value that can be loaded into tables.
+Sequences - Sequences allow users to create an automatically iterating value that can be loaded into tables.

 Server - A section of a computer's hardware or software, that enables other programs or devices to function.

-Shared jobs - Shared Jobs allow users to bundle entire workflows into a single custom component and then use those custom components anywhere else in the project.
+Shared jobs - Shared jobs allow users to bundle entire workflows into a single custom component and then use those custom components anywhere else in the project.